-- Arrange: Affects the stacking order and grouping of objects. - Color: Affects only the color of the selected objects. - Document: Changes and informs about specific document properties. - Export: Offers exporting functionalities and export preparation. - Gcodetools: For generating GCode and communicating with cutting machines. - Generate from Path and Modify Path: These extension scripts need a path to start with, so they can create something from it. - Images and Raster: Both of these categories affect raster images that are linked or embedded in the SVG file. - JessyInk: For creating animated presentation slides. - Render: Generates new objects on the canvas. - Stylesheet: Associates your SVG with the web design. - Text: Offers additional functionalities for working with text. - Typography: For quickly creating SVG fonts (independently from SVG Font Editor). - Visualize Path: Offers multiple options to visualize different properties of a path. - Web: Allows you to add some simple Javascript or do some layouting for the web.
+- Arrange: Affects the stacking order and grouping of objects. - Color: Affects only the color of the selected objects. - Document: Changes and informs about specific document properties. - Export: Offers exporting functionalities and export preparation. - Gcodetools: For generating GCode and communicating with cutting machines. - Generate from Path and Modify Path: These extension scripts need a path to start with, so they can create something from it. - Images and Raster: Both of these categories affect raster images that are linked or embedded in the SVG file. - JessyInk: For creating animated presentation slides. - Render: Generates new objects on the canvas. - Stylesheet: Associates your SVG with the web design. - Text: Offers additional functionalities for working with text. - Typography: For quickly creating SVG fonts (independently from SVG Font Editor). - Visualize Path: Offers multiple options to visualize different properties of a path. - Web: Tools for some simple Javascript or web layout